shakacode/react_on_rails/README.md

 You have two ways to specify your React components.
 You can either register the React component (either function or class component) directly, or you can create a function that returns a React component, which we using the name of a "render-function".
 Creating a render-function allows:

 1. You have access to the `railsContext`.
 See documentation for the railsContext in terms of why you might need it.
-You **need** a render function to access the `railsContext`.
+You **need** a Render-Function to access the `railsContext`.
 2. You can use the passed-in props to initialize a redux store or set up react-router.
 3. You can return different components depending on what's in the props.

-Note, the return value of a **render function** should be either a React Function or Class Component, or an object representing server rendering results.
+Note, the return value of a **Render-Function** should be either a React Function or Class Component, or an object representing server rendering results.

 Do not return a React Element (JSX).

-ReactOnRails will automatically detect a registered render function by the fact that the function takes more than 1 parameter.
+ReactOnRails will automatically detect a registered Render-Function by the fact that the function takes more than 1 parameter.
 In other words, if you want the ability to provide a function that returns the React component, then you need to specify at least a second parameter.
 This is the `railsContext`.
 If you're not using this parameter, declare your function with the unused param: